scramjetorg/platform-docs/samples/simple-counter-js/README.md

 # instal node_modules
 npm install

-# make a compressed package with sequence
+# make a compressed package with Sequence
 si pack . -o simple-counter-js.tar.gz

-# send sequence to transform hub, this will output Sequence ID
+# send Sequence to transform hub, this will output Sequence ID
 si seq send simple-counter-js.tar.gz

-# start a sequence with "start" and "end" parameters, this will output Instance ID
+# start a Sequence with "start" and "end" parameters, this will output Instance ID
 si seq start - 100 2000

-# See output of instance process
+# See output
 si inst stdout -
 ```